AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 #### Instantiating Sling Model objects in HTL {#instantiating-sling-model-objects-in-htl}

-The [Use block statement](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#221-use) is one of the most common, as it's used to instantiate Sling Model objects in the HTL script and assign it to an HTL variable.
+The [Use block statement](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#221-use) is used to instantiate Sling Model objects in the HTL script and assign it to an HTL variable.

-`data-sly-use.byline="com.adobe.aem.guides.wknd.components.Byline"` uses the Byline interface (com.adobe.aem.guides.wknd.components.Byline) implemented by BylineImpl and adapts the current SlingHttpServletRequest to it, and the result is stored in a HTL variable name byline ( `data-sly-use.<variable-name>`).
+`data-sly-use.byline="com.adobe.aem.guides.wknd.models.Byline"` uses the Byline interface (com.adobe.aem.guides.wknd.models.Byline) implemented by BylineImpl and adapts the current SlingHttpServletRequest to it, and the result is stored in a HTL variable name byline ( `data-sly-use.<variable-name>`).

-1. Update the outer **div** to reference the **Byline** Sling Model:
+1. Update the outer `div` to reference the **Byline** Sling Model by its public interface:

     ```xml
-    <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.components.Byline"
+    <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.models.Byline"
         data-sly-use.placeholderTemplate="core/wcm/components/commons/v1/templates.html"
         class="cmp-byline">
         ...